Exploring clinical roles

 In terms of career progression, most individuals will gain a few years post-qualifying experience before going on to senior, specialist or advanced roles.

-However it's not all about “moving up the ranks,” and you may instead want to explore a sideways or lateral move.
-This could be to change setting, gain experience in a different clinical area, enjoy new challenges, work with a different client group, facilitate a lifestyle choice, or indeed act as a stepping stone for future plans.
+It's not all about “moving up the ranks," and you may want to explore a sideways or lateral move.
+This could be to change setting, gain experience in a different clinical area, enjoy new challenges, work with a different client group, or facilitate a lifestyle choice.

 Consider a senior role if you...